-Bo-Kaap, known as the most colourful neighbourhood, largely owned by the Cape Dutch and Georgian architecture homes that line the streets.
-Bo-Kaap is one of the oldest neighbourhood that is also culturally diverse, a perfect place to have a photo shoot with the colourful houses in the background.
-The neighbour is celebrated for its authentic Cape Malay cuisine, while also home to the Bo-Kaap Museum, with the first established Muslim mosque.
+Bo-Kaap is also known as the most colourful neighbourhood.
+It is extremely popular for taking photos and as instagram-worthy as they come.
+This is thanks to the Cape Dutch and Georgian architecture homes that line the streets.
+Bo-Kaap is one of the oldest neighbourhoods and is also culturally diverse.
+The perfect place to have a photo shoot with the colourful houses in the background.
+The neighbourhood is celebrated for its authentic Cape Malay cuisine, while also home to the Bo-Kaap Museum, with the first established Muslim mosque.

 The Slave lodge is a social history museum, forming part of the list of the oldest buildings.
-Built in 1679, the Slave lodge is mainly used as a cultural attraction that showcases exhibitions of human rights, equality and the importance of remembering the past.
+Built in 1679, the Slave lodge is mainly used as a cultural attraction that showcases exhibitions of human rights and history.
 It has also on the other hand been used as a place to educate and raise awareness on human rights.

 The world-famous Robben Island undoubtedly one of Cape Town’s top attraction to visit and should be on your list as an area to visit.
-Robben Island is home to one of the most recognisable prison in the world while also a place with so much history as this is where Nelson Mandela spent in a cell and a place where thousands of freedom fighters were arrested and incarcerated.
-Taking a tour led by guides that gives you an experience of how Nelson Mandela lived in prison, while also sharing stories of how the prisoners themselves spent their time in prison during apartheid.
+Robben Island is home to one of the most recognisable prisons in the world, while also a place with so much history.
+It is where Nelson Mandela spent years in a cell and a place where thousands of freedom fighters were arrested and incarcerated.
+Taking a tour led by guides that gives you an experience of how Nelson Mandela lived in prison.
+Tours also share stories of how the prisoners themselves spent their time in prison during apartheid.

 Things To Do In Cape Town